Luzhniki Stadium: 1980 Summer Olympics

 In 1976–1979 the sports complex was repaired for the first time.
 The stadium was the chief venue for the 1980 Summer Olympics, the spectator capacity being 103,000 at that time.
 The events hosted in this stadium were the opening and closing ceremonies, athletics, football finals, and the individual jumping grand prix.

 Then General Secretary of the CPSU Central Committee and Chairman of the Presidium of the USSR Supreme Soviet Leonid Brezhnev declared the XXII Summer Olympic Games open.

 1982 Luzhniki disaster

 On 20 October 1982, disaster struck during a UEFA Cup match between FC Spartak Moscow and HFC Haarlem.
-66 people died in the stampede, which made it Russia's worst sporting disaster and most famous cover-up at the time.
+66 people died in the crowd crush, which made it Russia's worst sporting disaster and most infamous cover-up at the time.

 1990s and 2000s

 In the spring of 1992, the state enterprise, including the sports complex, was privatized and renamed the Luzhniki Olympic Complex, and by June of the same year, Lenin's name was removed.
 An extensive renovation in 1996 saw the construction of a roof over the stands, and the refurbishment of the seating areas, resulting in a decrease in capacity.
 Till the renovation, the stadium could accommodate 81 thousand people.

 In 1998, the stadium was listed by UEFA in the list of 5-star European football stadiums.

 The stadium hosted the 1999 UEFA Cup Final in which Parma defeated Marseille in the second UEFA Cup final to be played as a single fixture.

 The Luzhniki Stadium was chosen by the UEFA to host the 2008 UEFA Champions League Final won by Manchester United who beat Chelsea in the first all-English Champions League final on 21 May.
 The match passed incident-free and a spokesman for the British Embassy in Moscow said, "The security and logistical arrangements put in place by the Russian authorities have been first-rate, as has been their cooperation with their visiting counterparts from the UK."

 In August 2013, the stadium hosted the World Athletics Championships.